WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 Color(0xFFEEAA)
 ```

-But how can we ensure the pasted value represents a valid RGB color?
+But how do we verify that the pasted value is a valid RGB color?
 The
 copy-and-paste operation does not ensure the correctness of the result.
 The following code snippet shows a potential mistake that results in
 copy-and-paste.